Immigration Options for Undocumented Children and Families

 • Sex trafficking in which a commercial sex act is inducted by force, fraud, or coercion, or in which the person induced to perform the act is under 18 years of age, or

-In addition to showing that the applicant is or was a victim of a severe form of trafficking in person, the applicant must demonstrate that he or she:
+In addition to showing that the applicant is or was a victim of a severe form of trafficking in person, the applicant must demonstrate that they:

-• Is physically present in the United States, or at a port of entry, or certain territories on account of the trafficking.
+• Are physically present in the United States, or at a port of entry, or certain territories on account of the trafficking.

 • Has complied with any reasonable request for assistance in the investigation or prosecution of acts of trafficking, unless he or she is under 18 years of age, in which case compliance is not a requirement.